Erythromycin, 250 mg 20 pcs

 Composition per 1 tablet:

-active ingredient: erythromycin (in terms of active ingredient) – 250 mg;
+active substance: erythromycin (in terms of active substance) – 250 mg;

 Interaction

-Decreases clearance of triazolam and midazolam and therefore may increase the pharmacological effects of benzodiazepines.
+Reduces the clearance of triazolam and midazolam and therefore may enhance the pharmacological effects of benzodiazepines.

-Co-use with lovastatin simvastatin and other statins increases the risk of rhabdomyolysis.
+When used together with lovastatin, simvastatin and other statins, the risk of developing rhabdomyolysis increases.

 Increases the bioavailability of digoxin.

-Medicinal products (drugs) that block tubular secretion prolong the T1/2 of erythromycin.
+Medicines that block tubular secretion prolong T1/2 of Erythromycin.

-When used concomitantly with drugs metabolized in the liver by the cytochrome P450 system (carbamazepine valproic acid hexobarbital phenytoin alfentanil disopyramide lovastatin bromocriptine) plasma concentrations of these drugs may be increased (because erythromycin is an inhibitor of microsomal liver enzymes).
+When used together with drugs that are metabolized in the liver by the cytochrome P450 system (carbamazepine valproic acid hexobarbital phenytoin alfentanil disopyramide lovastatin bromocriptine), the concentration of these drugs in plasma may increase (since erythromycin is an inhibitor of microsomal liver enzymes).

-If combined with terfenadine or astemizole, arrhythmias (ventricular fibrillation and torsade de pointes up to fatal) with dihydroergotamine or unhydrogenated ergot alkaloids – vasoconstriction up to complete dysesthesia.
+When used together with terfenadine or astemizole, it is possible to develop arrhythmia (ventricular fibrillation and flutter, ventricular tachycardia up to death) with dihydroergotamine or non-hydrogenated ergot alkaloids – vasoconstriction up to complete dysesthesia spasm.

 Overdose

-Symptoms: impairment of liver function up to acute liver failure rarely hearing impairment.
+Symptoms: impaired liver function up to acute liver failure, rarely hearing impairment.

-Treatment: activated charcoal careful monitoring of the respiratory system (if necessary – performing artificial ventilation) acid-base state and electrolyte metabolism electrocardiogram.
+Treatment: activated carbon, careful monitoring of the state of the respiratory system (if necessary, artificial ventilation of the lungs), acid-base status and electrolyte metabolism, electrocardiogram.

-Gastric lavage is effective if the dose is five times the average therapeutic dose.
+Gastric lavage is effective when taking a dose five times higher than the average therapeutic dose.

 ---|---|